JkrishnaD/zapier/README.md

-after installing the packages by going into each folder and run :
+10. After installing the packages by going into each folder and run :
 ```
 npm run dev
 ```